State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

 Port St. Lucie leads the Treasure Coast with 1,390, an increase of 39, followed by Stuart with 1,139 vs. 1,096.

-In Indian River, Fellsmere, which has a population of 5,754, remaining at 213, compared with only 3 on May 31.
+In Indian River, Fellsmere, which has a population of 5,754, remained at 213, compared with only 3 on May 31.

 Hospitalizations

-A total of 15,895 people in the state have been hospitalized, which is 160 more than the day before and a rise from 13,987 last Sunday.
+A total of 15,895 people in the state have been hospitalized, a rise from 14,244 last Sunday.
 That means it is a running total and includes people who have been released or died.

 The number is 1,906 in Palm Beach County, an increase of 8; 197 in Martin, an increase of 2; 195 in St. Lucie with an increase of 5, Indian River rose by 2 to 64 and Okeechobee remained at 41.